Phone number: +49 7071 29-0

 Director of Nursing

-Chairman of the Supervisory Board of the University Hospital Tübingen
+Rector of the University of Tübingen

 The following links lead to the relevant chambers and the professional law of the employees of the clinic.

 Insofar as other professions within the meaning of § 5 Para.
 1 No. 5 Telemedia Act individually offer or provide tele- or media services within the scope of their profession, this is noted in the respective offer.
 This also applies to professional titles that were not awarded in Germany.